Zlatovlaska11/Smart-ChessBoard/docs/Docs.md

 1. Event based -> channel awaits message that is sent on every move
 2. Move is sent to the [Sender](#connector-module) and send to backend
 3. On start of each game server is initialized and waits for a start position (fen)
+4. On game end "END" signal is sent to end the game and trigger frontend functionality

 ## System Components